Anisuzzaman: Personal life

 Anisuzzaman was married to Siddiqua Zaman.
-He was an secular humanist, having lost faith in organised religion during his youth.
+He was a secular humanist, having lost faith in organised religion during his youth.

 Death

 Anisuzzaman died from multi organ failure at Combined Military Hospital in Dhaka on 14 May 2020.
 He was admitted to Universal Medical College Hospital after falling sick about three weeks prior to his death.
 Later he was shifted to CMH as his condition was not improving.
 Sample was collected for COVID-19 test after his death and it came positive.
 He is buried at Azimpur Graveyard in Dhaka in line with the guidelines for the burial of COVID-19 patients during the COVID-19 pandemic in Bangladesh.